-Covers clinical instruction essential to the applied practice of radiography.
-Students attend an assigned clinical affiliate to observe and participate in the completion of radiographic exams on actual patients under the direct/indirect supervision of a professional radiographer.
-Students demonstrate competence in their performance of radiographic examinations in the areas of general radiography, fluoroscopy, and portable radiography.
-Specialized rotations offer the student an opportunity to develop competence in the areas of the operating room, and pediatrics.
+Continues clinical instruction essential to the applied practice of radiography.
+Students are assigned to a new clinical affiliate to observe and participate in the completion of radiographic exams on actual patients under the direct/indirect supervision of a professional radiographer.
+In this competency-based program students are assessed in their compliance with radiation safety and their performance of radiographic examinations in the areas of general radiography, fluoroscopy, and portable radiography.
+Specialized rotations offer the student an opportunity to develop competence in the areas of the operating room and pediatrics.
 The student must complete 360 hours to successfully complete this course.
-PREREOUISITE(S): RADT 124 or consent of program coordinator.
+PREREQUISITE(S): RADT 102, RADT 112, RADT 124 or consent of program coordinator.
+360 Hours.
 Formerly RT125.
-3 semester hours